michael-koller-91/transport-cables/README.md

 * make the names lookup better; probably something like `names.nodes[name_string] = true` and then `if names.nodes[entiy.name] then`; maybe even `names.nodes[name_string] = tier`?
 * there should be two `get_rx_filter`: one for containers and one of combinators
 * setting a filter should trigger an item transport
+* can receivers be made pastable onto other receivers?

 ## Acknowledgement